dlab-berkeley/R-Machine-Learning-Legacy/README.md

 3. Open up the file corresponding to the part of the workshop you're attending.

+4. If necessary run the initial line of code `renv::init()`.
+You may see an error and a message "The project library is out of sync with the lockfile."
+If so, run renv::restore().

 4. Place your cursor on a given line and press "Command + Enter" (Mac) or "Control + Enter" (PC) to run an individual line of code.

 5. The `solutions` folder contains the solutions to the challenge problems.

 ## Is R not working on your laptop?

+This workshop makes use of many packages within the R ecosystem.
+For that reason, we have found it to be easier to use R on your local machine.

 If you do not have R installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using the UC Berkeley Datahub to run the materials for these lessons.
 You can access the DataHub by clicking [this link](https://datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fdlab-berkeley%2FMachine-Learning-with-tidymodels&urlpath=rstudio%2F&branch=main).
 Some users may find that they have to click the link twice if the materials do not load initially.